 Why they liked it: This podcast is dark, horrific and strangely healing.
 It’s based on the Hodel Family and the Black Dahlia murder in Hollywood.
 There are 8 episodes and I was truly captivated by the story, the craziness and the aftermath / healing of this family.
 It’s a wild story, it’s not for the faint at heart.
 If you are into crime investigation stories, this one is for you!

-Book: Everything is Tuberculosis: The History and Persistence of Our Deadliest Infection
+Book: Everything is Tuberculosis: The History and Persistence of Our Deadliest Infection by John Green

 Recommended by: Charlotte Lellman, MS, Collections Services Archivist